August 7, 2014

 - An interest in wildlife field work, or some basic education on wildlife

 The position is located in Boulder, Colo. and requires a commitment of 40 hours per week for approximately 3-5 months.
-Interns are paid minimum wage.
+This internship is unpaid.

 Interns must have Tetanus immunization, pass a criminal background check and sign a waiver and release of liability.